A long time ago, I had a stalker. He still pops up now and then. I like to think I can help others in the same situation.

 - They tell you stuff about yourself they shouldn’t know.

-- You suspect that they are listening in via some sort of device.
+- You find hints that they are listening or watching via some sort of device.

 - Your mail is being interfered with.

-- You are pretty sure they’ve entered your home while you were out.
+- You see signs that someone has entered your home while you were out.

 - They stalk you on social media.

-- Other neighbors seem to get on with them well.
+- Other neighbors seem to get along with them well

 - You think the whole street is spying on you.